Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Simulations and Evaluation

-\item $\nu X. \cdots$ the element in~$X$ at each leaf for the well-founded trees is another such well-founded tree, ad infinitum. \end{itemize} We can evaluate each such tree into a continuous function, a process colloquially referred to as ``stream eating'': we consume the elements of the stream to follow a branch in the infinite tree, and output~$b$ (an element of the result) whenever we find an~$\out_b$ node.\footnote{Constructing the tree from a function isn't constructive without access to a function describing the modulus of continuity of the function, \ie the size of the prefix we need to inspect to get a given finite prefix of the result.}
+\item $\nu X. \cdots$ the element in~$X$ at each leaf for the well-founded trees is another such well-founded tree, ad infinitum. \end{itemize} We can evaluate each such tree into a continuous function, a process colloquially referred to as ``stream eating'': we consume the elements of the stream to follow a branch in the infinite tree, and output~$b$ (an element of the result) whenever we find an~$\OUT_b$ node.\footnote{The converse mechanism, of converting a function into process into a tree cannot be defined in type theory, see the discussion on page~\pageref{sub:completeness}.}

-\medbreak Our aim is to extend theorem~\ref{thm:stream_transducer} to coinductive types of the form~$i \IN \NU{w^\bot}$.
-The problem is doing so in a type-theoretic manner and even the case of dependent streams (where the type of an element may depend on the value of the previous element) is not trivial.
+\medbreak Our aim is to extend Theorem~\ref{thm:stream_transducer} to coinductive types of the form~$i \IN \NU{w^\bot}$.
+The problem is doing so in a type-theoretic manner and even the case of dependent streams (where the type of an element may depend on the values of the previous elements) is not trivial.
 Retrospectively, the difficulty was that there are two generalizations of streams: \begin{itemize} \item adding states: we consider dependent streams instead of streams; \item adding branching: we consider trees instead of streams. \end{itemize} Both cases required the introduction of states \emph{and} branching, making those seemingly simpler cases as hard as the general one.